qiao-xin/Scripts_for_GB/detect_gene_conversion/README.md

 ## Prepeations

 - Duplicate gene pairs derived from different modes of gene duplication or WGD event of different ages.
-- Whole genome CDS sequences of investigated species and outgroup species.
+- Whole-genome CDS sequences (FASTA format) of investigated species and outgroup species.